 Once you establish your sourdough culture, keeping it alive is fairly straightforward.
-I like to use whole wheat flour for my starter and feed it once daily.
-I often times keep my starter in the fridge for weeks at a time if I know I’m not going to be baking with it any time soon.
+I like to use unbleached bread flour for my starter and feed it twice daily.
+I often keep my starter in the fridge for weeks at a time if I know I’m not going to be baking with it any time soon.

 - 40g filtered water

 - 40g unbleached bread flour